 7. Thank the customer for their feedback.

-Finally, thank reviewers for taking the time to provide feedback.
+- Finally, thank the reviewers for taking the time to provide feedback.
 You should always end the customer experience with a thank you message that reiterates how much their feedback means to you.

 8. Use a review management tool to streamline the process.